davidjbradshaw/iframe-resizer/README.md

 This library enables the automatic resizing of the height and width of both same and cross domain iframes to fit their contained content and provides a range of features to address the most common issues with using iframes.

+## Setup and API guide

+Please see the [iframe-resizer](https://iframe-resizer.com) website for API documentation and setup guides.

+## Main packages

-For version 5 __[iframe-resizer](https://iframe-resizer.com)__ has been split into two main packages to make it simpler to deploy across deferent domains.
+For version 5 _iframe-resizer_ is split into two main packages to make it simpler to deploy across deferent domains and better support tree shaking.

 ### [@iframe-resizer/parent](https://www.npmjs.com/package/@iframe-resizer/parent)